 “Do not close your heart or shut your hand to your needy brother.”
 (Devarim 15:7) means that turning a poor person away empty-handed is forbidden by the Torah.

-Jewish law obligates every individual to give tzedaka – charity even someone himself sustained by charity.
+Jewish law obligates every individual to give tzedaka – charity; even someone who he himself is supported by charity.
 Giving charity is not merely a correct distribution of wealth; it’s an opportunity for every Jew to become a “partner with G‑d.”

 How we give charity is just as important important as how much we give.